creationix/jack/types.md

 Contains 0 or more items in order.

 List items, in addition to their list offset, may have offset keys for fast and position independent access.
+Any value type may be used as the alias key.

+ - Supports all list operations

 # Function and Variable Types